DenysRudenko/Project-1/README.md

 ## 1.5 Audio-Video-Images
   [Go to the top](#table-of-contents)

 Informative and qualitative content for business is one of the best ways to present the work it does.
-Examples of the work for tattoo saloons are the bridge between klients and business, since many people decide to attend a studio based on the already made designs.
-My mission was to provide visitors with high resolution pictures, that can be seen and analyzed by the client making a decision.
-It was also important to display as many different pictures of tattoos as possible, to show divers designs, that artist can do.
+Examples of the work for tattoo saloons are the bridge between clients and business, since many people decide to attend a studio based on the already made designs.
+My mission was to provide visitors with high resolution pictures that can be seen and analyzed by the client making a decision.
+It was also important to display as many different pictures of tattoos as possible, to show diverse designs that artists can do.

 What did i do?
 * Each background image was edited with width and height.
 * Each background image was styled with a different style.
-* The text of background images were moved for the user accessibility.
+* The text of background images were moved for the user's accessibility.

 ![1920px](./assets/images/background/about-us.png)